 Requirements of the Skills Development Related Activities

 The funding awarded can be used for any or all the following Skills Development Related Activity:

-5) Provision of Initiatives or activities that support Access to the screen sector.
-Access Initiatives are initiatives that support inclusivity, diversity and/or access to the screen sectors in Ireland across film, TV, animation and related sectors that may include general ‘careers in screen’ related events for secondary school students, or programmes/events that promote or encourage access to and opportunities within the screen sector for all groups regardless of Gender, Civil status, Family status, Sexual orientation, Religion, Age, Disability, Race or Membership of the Traveller community.
+(5) Provision of Initiatives or activities that support Access to the screen sector.
+Access Initiatives are initiatives that support inclusivity, diversity and/or access to the screen sectors in Ireland across film, TV, animation and related sectors that may include general ‘careers in screen’ related events for secondary school students, or programmes/events that promote or encourage access to and opportunities within the screen sector for all groups including paid work placements, shadowing, traineeships, and apprenticeships.

 All documentation and publicity related to activities funded through the Screen Stakeholders Funding Scheme must state that the activity is “supported by Screen Skills Ireland” and must contain the Screen Skills Ireland logo.

 The activities proposed in the application should address one or more of the following priority themes:

 - Equality, Diversity & Inclusion